Fakerallen/thingpark-iot-flow-js-driver/README.md

 The `points` section is **mandatory** only when using the `extractPoints(input)` function (see [here](#point-extraction) for a complete description).
 It describes a "contract" of points that can be extracted with the `driver`.
-The name of the point must follow the ontology naming convention if a `unitId` defined, unless it is declared that ontology is unsupported.
+The name of the point must follow the ontology naming convention if a `unitId` defined, unless it is declared that standard naming is unsupported.
 [Here](UNITS.md) you can see a list of all possible points names in the property `fields` in each unit.

 Our ontology/units follow the form of  [oBIX protocol](http://docs.oasis-open.org/obix/obix/v1.1/csprd01/obix-v1.1-csprd01.pdf)